AWS Architecture: Engineering for Security and Scale

 System Overview: Hybrid Local-Cloud Architecture

-A. Identity & Access Configuration
+A. Identity and Access Configuration

 To ensure the local agent adhered to the Principle of Least Privilege, I avoided using the root account or broad administrative credentials.
 Instead, I provisioned a dedicated IAM User specifically for the research agent.